Sister: El Paso shooting victim, 25, 'gave her life' for son | New Country 923

 Anchondo was the mother of three children.

-Jamrowski spent the night desperately awaiting word of whether her brother-in-law, Andre Anchondo, had survived the attack.
+Jamrowski spent the night desperately awaiting word of whether her brother-in-law, Andre Anchondo, had survived the attack that also wounded more than two dozen.

 “They said that if he were alive, more than likely he would have gotten in contact by now,” Jamrowski said.

 In the hospital lobby, Mexican consular officials tracked the wounded and missing.
-El Paso, which has about 680,000 residents, is in West Texas and sits across the border from Ciudad Juarez, Mexico.
+El Paso, which has about 680,000 residents, is in West Texas and sits across the border from Ciudad Juarez, Mexico in the state of Chihuahua.

+Mexico President Andrés Manuel López Obrador said three Mexicans were killed in the shooting.

+He tweeted Saturday that he sends “condolences to the families of the victims, both American and Mexican.”

 Beto O’Rourke, a Democratic vice presidential candidate and an El Paso native, held a news conference on a street corner opposite the hospital as the sun set, recounting his visit with wounded victims, including a woman who had a bullet pass through her lungs.